 Challenges

-However, challenges persist in fully recognizing the potential of local actors in humanitarian efforts despite their benefits.
+However, challenges persist in fully recognizing the potential of local actors in humanitarian efforts.
 Critiques highlight ongoing power imbalances and the centrality of international actors in decision-making processes.
 Hindered by a lack of political will and donor requirements, international organizations must reevaluate their roles to embrace a shift in power dynamics.
-The current top-down model undermines local ownership, often leading to a gap between the intended goals and local understanding.
-There’s also a discrepancy between the frontline role of local actors and their influence in shaping strategies and policies.
+The current top-down model of the humanitarian system undermines local ownership, often leading to a gap between the intended goals and local understanding.
+There is also a discrepancy between the frontline role of local actors and their influence in shaping strategies and policies.

 To address this, localization efforts should enable local NGOs and communities to shape and implement strategies according to their needs.
 At the same time, INGOs should commit to fostering equitable partnerships in humanitarian efforts.
-This shift aligns with principles like Core Humanitarian Standard (CHS), which emphasizes the importance of communication, participation, and feedback from affected communities.
-It recognizes the importance of enabling them to influence decisions that impact their own lives and advocates for a change in existing power structures within the humanitarian sector.
+This shift aligns with principles such as the Core Humanitarian Standard (CHS), which emphasizes the importance of communication, participation, and feedback from affected communities.
+It recognizes the importance of enabling communities threatened or affected by crises to influence decisions that impact their own livesand advocates for a change in existing power structures within the humanitarian sector.

 What is WHH doing?
 The ToGETHER program

-The “Towards Greater Effectiveness and Timeliness in Humanitarian Emergency Response” Program, ToGETHER, initiated by WHH together with Caritas Germany, Malteser International and Diakonie Katastrophenhilfe, promotes the localization of humanitarian action by fostering collaboration among 40 local and national NGOs across Bangladesh, Colombia, the Democratic Republic of Congo, Ethiopia, Indonesia, Myanmar, Pakistan, and Somalia.
-With substantial funding exceeding 17 million Euros from the German Federal Foreign Office, the program aims to strengthen institutional and ’operational capacities, advocate for local leadership in the humanitarian system, and facilitate cross-border learning and knowledge exchange.
+The “Towards Greater Effectiveness and Timeliness in Humanitarian Emergency Response” Program“, ToGETHER, initiated by WHH together with Caritas Germany, Malteser International and Diakonie Katastrophenhilfe, promotes the localization of humanitarian action by fostering collaboration among 40 local and national NGOs across Bangladesh, Colombia, the Democratic Republic of Congo, Ethiopia, Indonesia, Myanmar, Pakistan, and Somalia.
+Funded by the German Federal Foreign Office, the program aims to strengthen institutional and operational capacities, advocates for local leadership in the humanitarian system, and facilitate cross-border learning and knowledge exchange.

 Components of the ToGETHER program:

-1. Local Leadership: We design the governance structures within the program to reflect the leading role of local actors.
+The governance structures of the program are designed to reflect the leading role of the 40 local actors.
 The Country Steering Committees (CSC), comprising representatives of each local partner in one country, set strategic directions and monitor actions at the national level.
 The Program Advisory Committee (PAC), with one representative from each country, oversees overarching global initiatives.
-This setup ensures collective decision-making and strategic direction at both national and international levels.
+This setup ensures collective decision-making and strategic direction of local partners at both national and international levels.

-2. Capacity Sharing: Through capacity self-assessments and joint planning, local partners develop organizational capacity strengthening and sharing strategies.
-We work with these partners to implement the strategies through tailored activities like trainings, workshops, peer learning, and mentoring.
-This ensures tailored and continuous joint development and knowledge sharing among participating organizations.
+At the start of the program, local partners conducted capacity self-assessments and developed organizational capacity strengthening and sharing plans based on their identified priorities.
+We worked with these partners to implement the strategies through tailored activities like trainings, workshops, peer learning, and mentoring.
+This ensured tailored and continuous joint development and knowledge sharing among participating organizations.
+To further enhance their impact, ToGETHER 2.0 integrates key priorities such as anticipatory humanitarian action (AHA) and gender-sensitive programming, while embedding these capacities into local partners’ organizational frameworks and to institutionalize improvements.

 The ToGETHER approach: